dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-mesh/mesh-4-faqs.md

 <detailsToggle alt_header="Is it possible to orchestrate job runs across multiple different projects?">

-dbt Cloud will soon offer a capability to trigger jobs on the completion of another job, including a job in a different project.
+dbt Cloud will soon offer the capability to trigger jobs on the completion of another job, including a job in a different project.
 This offers one mechanism for executing a pipeline from start to finish across projects.

 </detailsToggle>